-Did you know healthy dog treats SHOULD be eaten for breakfast, lunch and dinner!?
+Did you know healthy dog treats SHOULD be eaten with breakfast, lunch & dinner (as a major supplement)!?

 Recently we received a great testimonial from a very satisfied customer who told us “We Love them so much, we don’t understand why we aren’t allowed them for breakfast, lunch and dinner?”